A Massively Parallel Interior-Point Method for Arrowhead Linear Programs with Local Linking Structure: A hierarchical solution approach

 in \cref{eq:generalized_sc_system}.
-We call the Schur complement system obtained this way the dense layer of our multi-layered Schur complement decomposition.
-Given an implicit factorization of the resulting inner system in \cref{eq:generalized_sc_system}, we can use \cref{alg:schur_complement_general} to obtain an implicit factorization of the whole system.
-In this case, the Schur complement has the same structure as \cref{eq:schur_complement_blockstructure} but without the parts associated with two-links.
-Thus, as long as no additional structure is known, only the $A_0$ part of the resulting Schur complement can be deemed sparse.
-In our implementation, the Schur complement of the dense layer of the hierarchical decomposition is treated as a dense matrix and factorized by the dedicated \LAPACK routine.
-An upper bound on its number of non-zeros is given by the square of its dimension $(m_\PIPSBlglob + n_0 + m_0)^2$.
+We call the Schur complement system obtained this way the \textit{dense layer} of the multi-layered \HSCA as we do not detect any additional structure in the Schur complement of this layer and thus factorize it with a dense direct linear solver.
+Given an implicit factorization of the resulting inner system $K^{\text{dense}}$, we can obtain an implicit factorization of the whole system.
 Using a Schur complement to mitigate the fill-in generated by dense columns in \IPMs is usually applied when solving the \textit{normal equations}~\cite{AndersenDenseColumns1996,MeszarosDenseColumns2007}.
 When solving the \textit{augmented system}, dense columns are usually treated by adapting the choice of pivoting.
-The method presented here can be seen as a similar approach~\cite{MarosMeszarosAugmentedSystem1998}.
+The method presented here can be seen as a similar approach~\cite{MarosMeszarosAugmentedSystem1998}, removing both, dense rows and columns from the system.

-\subsection{The Inner Linear Systems}
+\subsection{The inner linear systems}